Terry Tomasek - Director of the Elon Academy and Assistant Professor of

-Kevin Amaya - Summer Mentor; Management and International Business majors at Elon University (Class of 2015)
+Lorenzo Davis - Lead Summer Mentor; Business Administration at University of North Carolina at Greensboro (Class of 2015)

 Desmond Harrell is originally from Ahoskie, North Carolina, and now resides in Burlington, North Carolina.
 He attended Hugh M. Cummings High School and is a proud alum of the Beta class of Elon Academy.
-Currently, he is on the alumni board of Elon Academy.
-Desmond is now a Elon Commitment scholar here at Elon University and has declared his major to be Art with a minor in Strategic communications.
+Desmond recently graduated from Elon and was a Elon Commitment scholar.
+His major was Art with a minor in Strategic Communications.
 Desmond has been a residence assistant since his second semester of college and enjoys making a change within his community.

-Anna Lewis - Summer Mentor; Physics Major at Elon University (Class of 2016)
+Anna Lewis - Lead Summer Mentor; Physics Major at Elon University (Class of 2016)

 Holly Springs, NC

-Ciera is a junior at Elon University studying Early Childhood Education and Spanish.
-She is the Vice President of the Omicron Epsilon Chapter of Alpha Kappa Alpha Sorority on Elon’s Campus and is a student worker at the Curriculum Resources Center!
-After graduation, she wants to study sociology and politics of education, in hopes of making Early Childhood Education more accessible for low-income students.
+Ciera is a recent graduate of Elon University who studied Early Childhood Education and Spanish.
+She was the Vice President of the Omicron Epsilon Chapter of Alpha Kappa Alpha Sorority on Elon’s Campus and was a student worker at the Curriculum Resources Center!
+Now that she's graduated, she wants to study sociology and politics of education, in hopes of making Early Childhood Education more accessible for low-income students.
 After graduate school, she plans to own a preschool!
 Outside of academics, Ciera enjoys running, watching movies, volunteering, reading, learning, spending time with her family, and baking!

-Manuela Mbouma - Summer Mentor; Psychology major at Elon University (Class of 2014)
+Oscar Miranda - Summer Mentor; Business Management Major at Elon University (Class of 2017)

 Julia Johns, Assistant Principal